FAQs About Jobs and Financial Concerns

-A. The Financial Aid Office reviews the academic progress of all undergraduate students to ensure that students are meeting the requirements to remain eligible to receive financial aid.
+A. The Office of Financial Assistance reviews the academic progress of all undergraduate students to ensure that students are meeting the requirements to remain eligible to receive financial aid.
 Students who do not meet the eligibility requirements may appeal to have their aid continued on a probationary status.
 This appeal is reviewed by an appeals committee and if the probationary status is continued it is important for students to understand the terms of the probationary status.
 Your financial aid counselor is a great resource for explaining what is required to maintain your financial aid and the requirements for having your aid fully reinstated.
 For more information, click here.

 Q. What should I do if I have a Bursar hold and I cannot register?
 How do I get it removed?

 A. If your hold is based on the fact that you have not enrolled in a payment plan for the semester, you can complete the process by going to the Student Hub.

 - Click on the Self-Service Box